pSpitzner/sublime-text-conda/README.md

 * iTerm shell integration

-* The attached `itermtab` script needs to be executable
+* The attached `itermtab` script needs to be executable.
+Maybe place this in a more favorable path, e.g. `/usr/local/bin/itermtab`.
+Check permissions!
 ```
 chmod +x /path/to/itermtab
 ```

-Maybe place this in a more favorable path, e.g. `/usr/local/bin/itermtab`.
-Check permissions.

 * An iTerm profile with the name set to `Sublime`.
 Can be changed in `itermtab`